t-lark/Auto-Update/README.md

 Some Parameters for `app_quitter.py` script above

 ### Explain please
-Worker policies call `silent-update.py` script or `app_quitter.py` script accordingly.
-Put them a category called Tlark Auto Updater.
-These policys execute the updates.
-They call the automaticaly created policies (the ones created by JSSI, don't touch those or you did something wrong and they won't scale)
+Helper policies leverage `silent-update.py` script or `app_quitter.py` script accordingly.
+Put them a category called Helper Policies.
+These policys execute the automaticaly created policies (the ones created by JSSI, don't touch those or you did something wrong and they won't scale)

 ---